 Tube-shunt surgery can be done with the person asleep (general anesthesia) or with anesthetic applied only to the eye (local anesthesia).

-The person does not have to be admitted to the hospital.
-But children may stay in the hospital overnight following surgery.
-And in some cases, your doctor may recommend that you stay in the hospital overnight following surgery.
+Most people don't have to be admitted to the hospital.
+But children who have the surgery may stay in the hospital overnight.
+And in some cases, your doctor may recommend that you stay in the hospital overnight after surgery.

-The person usually sees the doctor within a day after tube-shunt surgery and 2 to 5 other times during the 6 weeks after surgery, depending on the person's recovery.
+You will probably see the doctor within a day after tube-shunt surgery and 2 to 5 other times during the 6 weeks after surgery, depending on your recovery.

-Initially after surgery, antibiotics may be applied to the eye.
-Antibiotics may also be injected under the lining of the eyelid (conjunctiva) at the time of the surgery.
+After surgery, antibiotics may be applied to the eye.
+They may also be injected under the lining of the eyelid (conjunctiva) at the time of the surgery.
 At the end of surgery, the eyelid is usually taped shut, and a hard covering (eye shield) is placed over the eye.
 Corticosteroid medicines are usually applied to the eye for about 1 to 2 months after surgery to reduce inflammation in the eye.

 Physical activity that might jar the eye needs to be avoided after surgery.
-For several weeks after surgery, the person usually needs to avoid bending, lifting, or straining.
+For several weeks after surgery, you will probably need to avoid bending, lifting, and straining.